LyoHUB/cycle_metadata_logger/README.md

 ## Improvements to be made:

 - Make the date and time a field to fill out, rather than set by the time you run it
-- Add fill volume!
-- At least include total solid concentration, if not something fancier

 - Include a search capability to identify historical runs with particular sets of metadata
-- Make separate text boxes for each formulation component & concentration, as shown in `metadata_template.yaml`

 - Error if no process field is included